Freedom-Windows-Team/Lindows_11.1/README.md

 # News:

+**10/09/2023 -** Things are taking longer than expected, very sorry to whom waiting for Lindows 11.1 to come out.
+I have under estimated the complexity of this project.
+Please be patient, freedom of choice will come to you eventually!

 **09/03/2023 -** Lindows 11.1 stealth mode comming soon!
 Only applications approved by YOU can run on your device!

 We will be providing you a tool that can generate your own unique digital signature for free and use it to sign softwares and drivers that you trust.